matter-labs/zksync-web-era-docs/docs/api/hardhat/plugins.md

 [@matterlabs/hardhat-zksync-vyper](https://www.npmjs.com/package/@matterlabs/hardhat-zksync-vyper)

 This plugin is used in conjunction with [@nomiclabs/hardhat-vyper](https://www.npmjs.com/package/@nomiclabs/hardhat-vyper).
-To use it, you have to install and import both in the `hardhat.config.ts` file:
+To use it, you have to install and import both plugins in the `hardhat.config.ts` file:

 ```javascript
 import "@nomiclabs/hardhat-vyper";